 - There are no costs involved with applying for street tree planting.

-- You must agree to the plant the tree and water it for a minimum of 3 years.
+- You must agree to water the tree for a minimum of the first 3 years, to assist in the establishment of the tree.

 What we consider